How to Make and Freeze Fresh Tomato Sauce

 A lot of people are into canning tomato sauce, but I’ve been able to successfully avoid the home canning impulse for quite a few years now, even though most of my family has that gene.
 I prefer the flavor of frozen tomatoes to canned, and always freeze slow roasted tomatoes and Sausage and Basil Marinara Sauce every year which I make from garden tomatoes.

-The recipe I’m posting here is for the sauce that I make when I’ve made roasted tomatoes, marinara sauce, and eaten fresh tomatoes by the handfuls and the garden is still producing tomatoes!
+The recipe I’m posting here is for the sauce that I make when I’ve already made roasted tomatoes, marinara sauce, and eaten tomato salads for weeks and the garden is still producing tomatoes!
 It’s nothing more than plain tomato sauce, but oh what flavor when you make the sauce yourself from tomatoes still warm from the sun and picked the day you make the sauce.

-- use 6-8 large tomatoes for each cup of sauce
+- use about 6 large tomatoes for each cup of sauce

 - It’s important to use tomatoes that are well-ripened and it’s best to pick them the day you make the sauce if that’s an option.

 - I’d estimate that it takes about 6 large tomatoes to make a cup of sauce, but make as much as you can because this tastes wonderful in the winter when you’re dying for the flavor of fresh tomatoes.

 - Put tomatoes in the sink and rinse well with cold water.

 - Cut out stem area of each tomato and discard.

 - Cut each tomato into pieces about 1 inch square.
 (Don’t make the pieces too large or the tomatoes won’t puree easily.)

 - Using the food processor with the steel blade, puree diced tomatoes in batches and add to large heavy stock pot.
 The puree should be nearly all liquidized when you add it to the pot.